florianmarkusse/html-parser/README.md

 - **Fast**: `html-parser` is designed for speed.
 Competitive benchmarks pending!

+## Demo Project
+To see a complete example of how to install and use the `html-parser` library in a project, you can explore the [html-parser-demo-c repository](https://github.com/florianmarkusse/html-parser-demo-c).
+This demo project provides a practical demonstration of integrating and utilizing the `html-parser` library in a C application.

 ## Quick Example

 In this section, you'll find a quick example to help you get started with the `html-parser` library.
 The example provides a clear overview of the library's essential features and how to use them.